FRAILMatics is hiring! Click here to see vacancies

 The outputs of FRAILMatics will be in the form of new models of multiple physiological dysregulation to stressors.
 FRAILMatics’ ambition is to produce software packages that when incorporated into a brief frailty assessment battery based on existing technologies can detect and quantify patterns of vulnerability to stressors across the frailty spectrum, and therefore increase the detection of those who are at higher risk of complications with higher specificity than current frailty identification methods.
 FRAILMatics will advance the science of frailty and align with the Research Priority Areas in the areas of Diagnostics and Medical Devices, and also with the Sláintecare Action plan, in that savings from reducing the cost of avoidable complications could be invested in expanding new models of care based on e-health solutions.
 Over 5 years, FRAILMatics will generate a high volume of scientific publications and invention disclosures.
 At the end of the programme, FRAILMatics’ tools will be at an early stage of technology readiness, requiring new collaborations in the field of medical device trials.

-To facilitate FRAILMatics’ research programme, SFI has granted the PI an infrastructure budget of circa €250,000 to purchase a new High Performance Computing (HPC) system based in TILDA.
-Procurement of this system is already in progress and an initial solution will be in place by September 2020, with a possibility for expansion once the successful STEM post-doc candidate is appointed.
-This new system will be made up of a Storage Component, a HPC Cluster (mixed CPU and GPU cluster), and a high speed network between the storage component and the HPC cluster to facilitate rapid ingress of data and output of results.
-The central equipment will be housed in a secure and environmentally controlled College Data Centre backed by an uninterruptable power supply, and managed by Research IT (formerly the Trinity Centre for High Performance Computing).
-The system will also be composed by a sufficient number of new High Performance Desktops and peripheries located in TILDA offices (in Trinity College Dublin and MISA) to facilitate development of workflows and methodologies.
-These computing peripheries will be managed by TILDA IT staff.
+To facilitate FRAILMatics’ research programme, SFI granted the PI an infrastructure budget of circa €250,000 to purchase a new High Performance Computing (HPC) system based in TILDA.
+This new system is made up of a Storage Component, a HPC Cluster (mixed CPU and GPU cluster), and a high speed network between the storage component and the HPC cluster to facilitate rapid ingress of data and output of results.
+The central equipment is housed in a secure and environmentally controlled College Data Centre backed by an uninterruptable power supply, and managed by Research IT (formerly the Trinity Centre for High Performance Computing).
+The system is also composed of a number of new High Performance Workstations and peripheries located in TILDA offices (in Trinity College Dublin and MISA) to facilitate development of workflows and methodologies.
+These computing peripheries are managed by TILDA IT staff.